luukfroling/Mechanica/content/special/ChX5_FourVectors.md

 .
 ```

 Extra: We symmetries the problem.
-Both Alice and Bob move in space ships away from each other at the same but opposite speed, then turn around and meet again.
+Both Alice and Bob move in spaceships away from each other at the same but opposite speed, then turn around and meet again.
 Who is older now?

 **Answer**